 I glanced at the smiling faces around me; they appeared not to have a care in the world.
 Not even the threat of rain in a few hours could dampen their day.
 But I knew that some were masking their true feelings.
-In fact, according to the World Health Organization (WHO), one in four people in the world will be impacted by a mental health issue at some point in their lives.
+In fact, according to the World Health Organization External link (WHO), one in four people in the world will be impacted by a mental health issue at some point in their lives.
 And although treatment is available, WHO reported that two-thirds of people who have a mental health issue won’t seek help because of the stigma.
 Maybe some of the people around me feared being judged as imperfect.
 As a counselor, I wondered how many had reached out for assistance in the past.

 That particular stigma is one reason why Breaux developed a platform for people to explore their own well-being through art and creative expression.
 Breaux, whose enthusiasm about art and artistic expression is contagious, is well-known for his conceptual art installations, Instagram illustrations, Bud Light Lollapalooza designs, Chance the Rapper album art, and community initiative FieldTrip.
 All of his projects use creative expression to encourage people to start conversations about art, society, and healing.